cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_deblur035_report.md

 **VLM Analysis**:

-**Score**: 4/10
+**Score**: 5/10

-> *The rendering has a very noisy, densely patterned surface that challenges depth interpretation, leading to weak depth cues and inconsistent shading.
-There is a prominent synthetic overlay (white ring) that disrupts realism.
-Overall geometry is plausible but the texture coherence and depth perception are compromised, resulting in a below-average realism score for a real-world scene reconstruction.*
+> *The rendering shows a highly noisy, non-uniform surface with ambiguous depth and jagged geometry.
+There is a distracting floating ring artifact overlaying the scene, and texture coherence is inconsistent across the surface.
+Overall realism is limited by structural irregularities and severe depth cues issues.*

 **Detected Issues**:
+- ⚠️ **Curved Or Warped Walls**: Dense, irregular mesh with numerous sharp, spiky fragments across the surface giving a chaotic, non-planar appearance.
+- ⚠️ **Misaligned Edges**: Edges appear jagged and inconsistent, suggesting broken surface connectivity in several regions.
-- ⚠️ **Depth Or Perspective Errors**: Weak depth cues and inconsistent perspective across the dense dark surface; difficulty resolving foreground vs background due to uniform texture.
+- ⚠️ **Depth Or Perspective Errors**: Lack of coherent depth cues and uniform shading indicate depth ambiguity and perspective inconsistencies.
-- 🎨 **Floating Artifacts**: A bright circular overlay (white ring) obscures part of the texture, which looks inserted rather than part of the scene.
+- 🎨 **Floating Artifacts**: A bright circular ring overlay (not part of the scene) appears to float in front of the surface, disrupting realism.
-- 🎨 **Texture Inconsistency**: Highly variable micro-geometry within the surface (dense hair-like strands) creates inconsistent shading and roughness, reducing photorealism.
+- 🎨 **Texture Inconsistency**: Texture detail varies abruptly across the surface; some regions look smoother while others are highly faceted.

 ### View 12 (330°)